ZXW834/BayesianPlatFormDesignTimeTrend/cran-comments.md

 > ...
 > e.g.: -> R/Demo_CutoffScreening.R; R/TrialSimulation.R
 > If you're not familiar with the function, please check ?on.exit.
 This function makes it possible to restore options before exiting a function even if the function breaks.
 Therefore it needs to be called immediately after the option change within a function.

+- I add old <- options() at the beginning of Demo_CutoffScreening.R and TrialSimulation.R
+- I add on.exit(options(old)) at the end of Demo_CutoffScreening.R and TrialSimulation.R

+# Mar 15, 2023, BayesianPlatformDesignTimeTrend version 1.0.0 (resubmission)
+## Major changes
+I fixed some parts commented by the CRAN team, Benjamin Altmann.
+I will describe the comments and their solution as follows.

+> The Title field should be in title case.
+Current version is:
+>   'Simulate and analyse Bayesian Platform Trial with time trend'
+> In title case that is:
+>   'Simulate and Analyse Bayesian Platform Trial with Time Trend'

+- I modified the title to 'Simulate and Analyse Bayesian Platform Trial with Time Trend'

+>Please spellcheck your description.
+It currently reads:
+>     "...the R interface for to the Stan. ..." -> "...the R interfacevfor the Stan. ..."

+- I revise the spell to "the R interfacev for the Stan"

+> Please add the on.exit() call right after defining old <- options(). e.g.: in R/TrialSimulation.R in line 65

+- I add the on.exit after old <- option()

+> Please always add all authors, contributors and copyright holders in the Authors@R field with the appropriate roles.
+> From CRAN policies you agreed to:
+>"The ownership of copyright and intellectual property rights of all components of the package must be clear and unambiguous (including from the authors specification in the DESCRIPTION file).
+Where code is copied (or derived) from the work of others (including from R itself), care must be taken that any copyright/license statements are preserved and authorship is not misrepresented.
+> Preferably, an ‘Authors@R’ would be used with ‘ctb’ roles for the authors of such code.
+Alternatively, the ‘Author’ field should list these authors as contributors.
+Where copyrights are held by an entity other than the package authors, this should preferably be indicated via ‘cph’ roles in the ‘Authors@R’ field, or using a ‘Copyright’ field (if necessary referring to an inst/COPYRIGHTS file)."
+> e.g.: In your LICENSE file you claim 'PlatFormDesign authors' to be copyrightholder.
+Do you mean yourself with this?
+> Please explain in the submission comments what you did about this issue.

+- I have revise the LICENSE file, which was created in previous version.
+I changed the name of the package after that but did not revise the LICENSE file